Expired, Repealed, and Archived Texas Incentives and Laws

 Through its Public Customer Gas Program, the Texas General Land Office (GLO) makes competitively-priced natural gas available to school districts and other state and local public entities for use in natural gas vehicles.
 The GLO has also established an alternative fuels program to aggressively promote the use of alternative energy sources, especially for those fuels abundant in Texas.
 The GLO alternative fuels program serves as a liaison between government and industry.
 For more information, see the GLO Natural Gas Program website.

 The Railroad Commission of Texas Alternative Energy Division offers free safety and maintenance training on propane vehicles, buses, and forklifts.
-For more information, see the Railroad Commission's Texas Alternative Fuel Fleet Pilot Program website.
+For more information, see the Railroad Commission's Texas Alternative Fuels website.

 Biodiesel blends are considered compliant with Texas Low Emissions Diesel Fuel (TxLED) regulations if the diesel fuel is compliant with TxLED regulations and the biodiesel meets the requirements of ASTM specification D6751.
 Biodiesel may be added to any TxLED compliant fuel at any ratio without additional additives.
 Biodiesel blenders are not considered diesel fuel producers and are not subject to TxLED reporting requirements.
 However, blenders must maintain records of product transfer documents and make them available upon request to the Texas Commission on Environmental Quality, U.S. Environmental Protection Agency, or local air pollution authority for a minimum of two years.
 (Reference Texas Administrative Code 30.114.312-30.114.319)